Celebrating Our 34rd Year - 1981-2015 - Our 18th Year on the Web - 1997-2015

 A first step that is helpful in rodent management is cleaning up the existing rodent droppings; it provides a starting point to gauge the effectiveness of a control program.

-Vacuuming is not recommended with a HEPA filter because the vacuum motor could blow hazardous particles into the air.
+Vacuuming is not recommended without a HEPA exhaust filter because the vacuum motor could blow hazardous particles into the air.
 If it is necessary to use a vacuum in an area, keep the motor as far away as possible and be sure the exhaust stream is blowing away from the cleanup site.

 The most effective means employed to control rodent is exclusion.
 If openings are eliminated, in most cases, rodents cannot get into a structure.
 However, sometimes a dirt floor may exist inside a structure to which a burrowing rodent may find entry.
 Exclusion or rodent-proofing, requires strong material through which rodents may not be able to gnaw such as concrete, sheet metal, coarse grade steel wool, hardware cloth and crushed glass.
 We sell a repair product called Stuf-fit, a copper mesh that is malleable and rust proof, for this purpose.

 The final step in the process of creating a rodent free environment is eliminating existing infestations from a structure.
 Trapping is an effective rodent control technique.
-There are humane traps such as Havahart TM Traps which can trap mice without harming them but require frequent monitoring.
-Multiple catch traps such as Victor Tin Cat and Ketch-All may also capture rodents without harming them, but also require frequent monitoring.
+There are humane traps such as Havahart TM Traps which can trap mice or rats without harming them but require frequent monitoring.
+Multiple catch traps such as Victor Tin Cat and Ketch-All may also capture mice without harming them, but also require frequent monitoring.
 Snap traps and glue traps may also be used to quickly and effectively deal with rodent problems.

 The most common rodent control technique is the application of rodenticide bait.
 Most products used today are anti-coagulant type baits.
 These kill the rodent by thinning the blood until the animal hemorrhages internally.
 The animal suffers some dizziness, then dies from the loss of blood.
 Elimination of rodent using anticoagulants typically takes from five to ten days.